Collegiate secret societies in North America: Harvard University

-Harvard does not have secret societies in the usual sense, though it does have final clubs, fraternities, sororities, and a variety of other secret or semi-secret organizations.
+Harvard University does not have secret societies in the usual sense, though it does have final clubs, fraternities, sororities, and a variety of other secret or semi-secret organizations.

 Final clubs are secretive about their election procedures, and they have secret initiations and meetings.
 However, there is little secrecy about who is a member.
-They are larger than secret societies generally are (approximately forty students per club).
+They are larger than secret societies generally, with approximately forty students per club.
 Guests are admitted under restrictions.
-"Punch Season" and the "Final Dinner" is analogous to "Tap" at Yale.
-As of the Fall of 2015, one of the all-male final clubs has gone co-ed (the Spee Club).
-The seven remaining all-male clubs are in the process of going co-ed or are fighting pressures to do so.
+"Punch Season" and the "Final Dinner" are analogous to "Tap" at Yale.

-Final clubs at Harvard include The Porcellian Club (1791), originally called The Argonauts; The Delphic Club (1900); The Fly Club, (1836), a successor of Alpha Delta Phi; The Phoenix - S K Club (1895); The Owl Club, originally called Phi Delta Psi, (1896); and The Fox Club (1898).

-Co-ed clubs include The Spee Club, The Aleph (formerly Alpha Epsilon Pi) (2001), and The K.S (formerly Kappa Sigma) (1905).

-There are also five female clubs: The Bee Club (1991), The Isis Club (2000), The Sablière Society (2002), The Pleiades Society (2002), and La Vie Club (2008).

-Harvard also has two fraternities, Sigma Chi (1992) and Sigma Alpha Epsilon (1893), and four sororities: Delta Gamma (1994), Kappa Kappa Gamma (2003), Kappa Alpha Theta (1993), and Alpha Phi (2013).
-These organizations are semi-secret and have secret initiation processes and meetings but a more transparent process for gaining membership.
-All four sororities and the Sigma Chi fraternity also have rules against admitting non-members to many parts of their buildings.

-Another all-male social group is The Oak Club (2005), a successor of Delta Upsilon (1890) and later The D.U.
-"Duck" Club (1940), which holds events but does not own property in Harvard Square.
-There are also several final clubs and fraternities which are now defunct, including Pi Eta Speakers, The D.U.
-"Duck" Club, Delta Upsilon, Pi Kappa Alpha, and The Iroquois.

-Approximately 10% of men and 5% of women are in final clubs.
-Approximately 7% of men and 15% of women are in Greek letter organizations.
-Additionally, an unknown number of students are in other secretive on-campus groups.

-Other secretive social groups include the Hasty Pudding Club, Harvard Lampoon, Harvard Advocate, the Signet Society, and The Seneca.

-Finally, Harvard Lodge is a university Masonic lodge, founded in 1922 by Harvard Law School Dean/Professor Roscoe Pound, members of the Harvard Square & Compass Club, and members of the Harvard Masonic Club (which included Theodore Roosevelt).
-It is the oldest academic lodge in North America, its membership is restricted to males with a Harvard affiliation, and it operates in the building of Grand Lodge of Massachusetts, overlooking Boston Common.
+Harvard Lodge is a university Masonic lodge founded in 1922 by Harvard Law School Dean/Professor Roscoe Pound, members of the Harvard Square & Compass Club, and members of the Harvard Masonic Club (which included Theodore Roosevelt).
+It is the oldest academic Masonic lodge in North America, its membership is restricted to males with a Harvard affiliation, and it operates in the building of Grand Lodge of Massachusetts, overlooking Boston Common.